bsccf/Uni-notes/Mechanics structures and materials/Statics 1/14a Shear stresses in beams/modeling shear stress in beams.md

 First it is useful to consider all the shear forces acting through the beam.

 #### Longitudinal distribution
-We already know how to model the internal [[strains effects on cross section of a beam]] which also leads into the following stress distrobution over a beams cross section:
+We already know how to model the internal [[strains effects on cross section of a beam]] that resault from moments, which leads into the following stress distrobution over a beams cross section:

 ![[Pasted image 20211207224313.png]]